 From Bangkok to Chiang Mai by Train

-The train journey starts in Bangkok, at Hua Lamphong Station, the city’s main train station.
-A little bit later in the blog we will show you how to book the train ticket.
-The journey to the north of Thailand is really beautiful.
-You pass green rice fields, wonderful landscapes and through jungle areas.
-Really lovely are the small pretty train stations all along the way.
-Colorfully decorated with many flowers every station shows its best side.
+The train journey starts in Bangkok, currently still at Hua Lamphong station.
+In the future, the trains will depart from the new Bang Sue main station.
+All important train routes start from here, including the connection from Bangkok to Surath Thani in the south.
+We’ll show you how to book your ticket and where to find the current timetables a little later.
+The journey to the north of Thailand is really scenic.
+It goes past green rice fields, wonderful landscapes and through jungle.
+Striking are the many small, pretty train stations of the provinces.
+Colorfully decorated and with many flowers, each station shows its best side.

 The incredibly beautiful train ride allows you to enjoy the changing scenery from Bangkok up to the hilly north.
 The more north you get, the more attractive the panorama becomes.
 In our experience, the route starting from Lopburi gets really impressive.

-More information about Ayutthaya you will find here: Ayutthaya Guide – Best Temples & Attractions
+More information about Ayutthaya you will find here: Ayutthaya, Thailand: The Ultimate Travel Guide!

-- Hotel: Sala Ayutthaya offers stunning views while having breakfast and dinner.
-Also, the pool is gorgeous.
+- Nice Hotel: The wonderful Sala Ayutthaya offers stunning views while having breakfast and dinner.
+Furthermore, the pool is gorgeous.